VaradrajKini/Terraform-Docs/README.md

 > Content, Notes and resources that I have collected on Terraform.
 > These notes will be used for refrence.

+> Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

 ## Table of Contents
 - [Introduction](#Introduction)